On sporadic sequences: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Armin Straub for his permission to include the proof of Proposition \ref{first} and for helpful comments and suggestions.
+The authors would like to again thank Armin Straub for his permission to include the proof of Proposition \ref{first} and for helpful comments and suggestions.
 The second author would like to thank the Okinawa Institute of Science and Technology for their hospitality and support during his visit from August 28 to September 15, 2023 as part of the TSVP Thematic Program ``Exact Asymptotics: From Fluid Dynamics to Quantum Geometry".
 The second author was partially funded by the Irish Research Council Advanced Laureate Award IRCLA/2023/1934.
+Finally, the authors are very grateful to the referee for their extremely careful reading of this paper.